Chandan-sh/MIMO-communication-system-/README.md

 ## Acknowledgments

 This project was inspired by the need for efficient wireless communication systems and the advancements in MIMO technology.
-Special thanks to the contributors and the open-source community for their support.

 ## Contact

 For any questions or suggestions, please contact: [chandansh2005@gmail.com](mailto:chandansh2005@gmail.com)